-While serving on INTA’s Copyright Committee, I co-authored an article entitled Artificial Intelligence Threatens Trademark’s Gatekeeper Role (the “Article”).
-My co-authors were Christine Strutt of Von Seidels in Cape Town, South Africa and Francine Ward of the Law Office of Francine D. Ward, Palm Desert, California.
-The article published by INTA in its February 9, 2022, Bulletin, explains how artificial intelligence (AI) is replacing trademark’s function in brand selection.
+Artificial intelligence (“AI”) is altering a consumer’s browsing, selection and purchasing process.
+I explored this issue while serving on INTA’s Copyright Committee.
+Along with Christine Strutt of Von Seidels in Cape Town, South Africa and Francine Ward of the Law Office of Francine D. Ward, Palm Desert, California.
+I co-authored an article entitled Artificial Intelligence Threatens Trademark’s Gatekeeper Role (the “Article”) published in INTA February 9, 2022, Bulletin.
 Here is a summary of the article.

 The Purpose of Trademarks